bioinfologics/sdg/README.md

 Example #1: short and long read hybrid assembly/scaffolding
 ****************************************************************

-For this example, you need to first have both the illumina and pacbio reads in datastores, and then create a starting WorkSpace with the DBG of the read sequences:
+For this example, you need to first have both the Illumina and Pacbio reads in datastores, and then create a starting WorkSpace with the DBG of the read sequences:

 .. code-block:: bash